-Information in this handbook is current as of June 15, 2019.
-Martin Luther College reserves the right to make changes in this handbook without advanced notice.
-The most current information can be found in the electronic version of the 2019-20 Early Childhood Student Teaching Handbook on the MLC website.
+Information in this handbook is current as of June 15, 2024.
+Martin Luther College reserves the right to make changes in this handbook without advance notice.
+The most current information can be found in the electronic version of the 2024-25 Early Childhood Student Teaching Handbook on the MLC website.